benjaminwil/lifer/README.md

 # Lifer

 Lifer is an extensible static site generator.
-Out of the box, it provides a classic static site generation experience, complete with RSS feed and ERB templating.
+Out of the box, it provides a classic static site generation experience, complete with RSS feeds, ERB template rendering, and Liquid template rendering.
 Unlike other Ruby-based static site generators, Lifer encourages you to bring your own asset pipeline and configure it as a pre-build step.

 _Lifer is currently in pre-release.
 Features are incomplete.
 Your mileage may vary._

-**What's with the name?** Lifer aims to be easy to maintain for the lifetime of your static site by requiring few dependencies and being very extensible by the end user, without the need for gem plugins.
-The generator should also "breathe life" into your project because it's so easy to use.
+**What's with the name?** Lifer aims to be easy to maintain for the lifetime of your static site by requiring few dependencies and being very extensible by the end user.
+There is no need for plugins in the form of separate Ruby gems.
+The generator should also "breathe life" into your project because it's so easy to use (🤞).

 ## Features